ValentinPhB/scp_bts_P2/README.md

 This scipt, main.py, will create two directories named "bts_csv" and "images_bts" respectively.
 If those directories already exist, main.py will remove them before recreate new ones.

-From "Books to scrape" website url, main.py will create differents csv files for all categories of books and redirect them to "bts_csv".
+From "Books to scrape" website url, main.py will extract all URLs books for a category, transform all information needed and load it in csv files.
+This actions will be executed for all categories of books in "books to scrape".
+Csv files will be named '"category".csv.' and redirected to "bts_csv".
 It will also download all images and redirect it to "images_bts".

 The informations collected are :